oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 * Change controller: IETF
 * Provisional registration?
 No

-To indicate that the content is a CWT-based Status List:
+To indicate that the content is a Client Attestation PoP JWT as defined by this specification:

 * Type name: application
 * Subtype name: oauth-client-attestation-pop+jwt